khiney/SimpleServer/Sockets/tcp/README.md

     String is:
     - "Input is empty.
 Please enter your name." -- if the user clicks submit without typing
+    - "input has no value" -- if the user does not have send a value

 #### Entering Number of Rounds